Alex313031/gn-xp/docs/reference.md

   set directly on the from_scope, not enclosing ones.
 Otherwise it would duplicate all global variables.

-  When an explicit list of variables is supplied, if the variable exists in the current (destination) scope already, an error will be thrown.
-If "*" is specified, variables in the current scope will be clobbered (the latter is important because most targets have an implicit configs list, which means it wouldn't work at all if it didn't clobber).
+  forward_variables_from will always clobber variables in the current (destination) scope, if they exist.
+This makes it functionally very similar to mirroring the variable in the current scope if the variable is defined in the given scope (see the first example below), with the notable exception that with a variable_list value of "*" does not copy from enclosing scopes.

   If variables_to_not_forward_list is non-empty, then it must contains a list of variable names that will not be forwarded.
 This is mostly useful when